Speed Racer: American TV series

 For the original series' 40th anniversary in 2006, a Flash-based series of "webisodes" titled Speed Racer Lives was released.
 This series was depicted as a continuation of the original series, taking place many years after it.
 The series was made available on the Internet solely to promote a new line of toys made by Art Asylum.

 In 2008, Speed Racer: The Next Generation, a new series, was released on Nicktoons.
 Like Speed Racer Lives, this series was conceived as taking place years after the original.
 It focuses on the sons of the original Speed Racer.
 Its premiere coincided with the live-action feature film in May 2008.
 Peter Fernandez voices a middle-aged version of Spritle, Speed's younger brother from the original Japanese series.
 The show's protagonist, also named Speed, and one of Spritle's nephews, is voiced by New Jersey native Kurt Csolak.
 Larry Schwarz is the creator of the TV series, which is produced by Animation Collective, the creators of Kappa Mikey and Three Delivery.
 Like the 1993 remake, this series was not authorized by Tatsunoko.
 Pangea Corporation has been working with Speed Racer Enterprises for over 20 years and has created several new show iterations.

-The original series was also revived on MTV for a short period of time in 1993, moved to Cartoon Network in 1996, and again to its sister network Boomerang until 2005.
+The original series was also revived on MTV in 1993.
+It moved to Cartoon Network in 1996 and again to its sister network Boomerang until 2005.

-In May 2022, Apple TV+ announced that a live action television series from J.J.
-Abrams is in development with his company Bad Robot Productions.
-The series will be based on an unproduced script that Abrams had written in the 1990's.
+In May 2022, Apple TV+ announced that a live action television series from J. J. Abrams is in development with his company Bad Robot.
+The series will be based on an unproduced script that Abrams had written in the 1990s.

 Speed Racer: The Movie (1993 film)

 In 1993, the episodes "The Car Hater" and "Race Against the Mammoth Car" were combined into a feature-length film and briefly released in theaters.
 It was later released on VHS and DVD and has been available on Hulu.
-The film also featured old commercials for Bondex ready-mix cementing, National Forest Service (featuring Smokey The Bear), Flit insecticide spray, and Pure-Pak milk cartons (featuring Old King Cole), and a bonus cartoon, the Colonel Bleep episode The Treacherous Pirate.
+The film also featured old commercials for Bondex ready-mix cementing, National Forest Service (featuring Smokey Bear), Flit insecticide spray, and Pure-Pak milk cartons (featuring Old King Cole), and a bonus cartoon, the Colonel Bleep episode The Treacherous Pirate.